Pediomelum tenuiflorum: Ecology

-The flowers of Psoralidium tenuiflorum are attractive to bees and are visited by such bees as Svastra obliqua, Colletes willistoni, and Calliopsis andreniformis.
+The flowers of Pediomelum tenuiflorum are attractive to bees and are visited by such bees as Svastra obliqua, Colletes willistoni, and Calliopsis andreniformis.
 The leaf beetle Luperosoma parallelum and grasshoppers such as Melanoplus femurrubrum, Melanoplus foedus, and Melanoplus packardii feed on the leaves, and the larvae of the moth Schinia jaguarina feed on the seed pods.

 Uses

 There are many traditional uses for this plant.
 For example, its root is edible either raw or cooked and can also be ground up and used to thicken soups, or mixed with cereals to make bread.
 The plant can also be used as an ingredient in an alcoholic drink derived from Agave.
 In traditional medicine, it is used as a treatment for headaches, the flu, and tuberculosis.
 These treatments involve infusing the roots in a drink or smoking the leaves.
 In addition, the stems can be used to make a garland to substitute for a sun hat on hot days, and the stems have been used as a fumigant to keep mosquitoes at bay.
 The Zuni people apply a poultice of moistened leaves to any body part for purification.

-Rocky Mountain bee plant, since its seeds germinate well in disturbed soils and because of aforementioned benefits associated with pollinator attraction, is useful in Reclamation seed mixes.